TranXuanThanh/ms-app-center-test/XCUITest/Buttons/README.md

 1. Open this project in Xcode.
 2. Navigate to the `Buttons` Target with Project navigator icon>`Buttons`>Hide/show project targets>`Buttons` Target.
-3. Select a signing team.
+3. Select a Team for signing.
 4. Do the same for the `ButtonsUITests` target.

 ![Project Targets](images/ButtonsTarget.png)